 These points are explained in more detail below.

-Some local agencies have negotiated discounts with the biggest rental car companies which they pass on to their costumers.
+The best way to find a good deal often is to check with the bigger local booking sites as they pre-negotiate discounts for their customers with all major rental car companies that serve Hawaiʻi (Budget, Alamo, Enterprise, etc.).
 You can get especially good rates if you are willing to be flexible about the exact details of the make and model of your car.

-Book early and wait for lower prices
+2: Book early and wait for lower prices

 One strategy to get a good deal on a rental car is to book early at the local rental agency mentioned above, and then to check back in at a later time to look for lower prices.
 About 6 weeks before your departure is a good time to try to find a better deal.
 For this strategy to work it is important to make your first reservation with an agency that allows cancellations without a penalty.